Tuesday, November 19, 2024

 "Europe and Canada Must Forget Trump" is not that kind of statement.

 It is a declaration by a large number of mostly European politicians and military and foreign policy mavens, plus some Canadians: Chris Alexander, Margaret Atwood, Ratna Omidvar, Roman Waschuk, Roland Paris, Belkan Devlin, Alexander Lenoska.
 It accepts that the United States is not going to be the West's partner in world and European affairs in the foreseeable future.
 It argues that Europe and Canada need to make an independent military and foreign policy independent of what the United States is likely to do.
-It includes a substantial military buildup.
+It includes a substantial military buildup by all the participating countries.

 Follow @CmedMoore